MkDay/Post-Collection/Which_one_is_better-opacity,_rgba()_or_something_else?_To_blur_the_background_element_Post.md

 ### Conclusion

-As the last thing, let me give you a quick recap what you exactly got from this artcle.
+As the last thing, let me recap what you exactly got from this artcle.

 * a few ways to blur the background element without affecting its internal elements.